FasterSoftwareDeveloper/Safino-Offline-Password-Saver-Android-Studio/README.md

 </p>

 <p align="center">
-  Built with ❤️ using Sketchware Pro & Android Studio
+  Built with ❤️ using Android Studio
 </p>

 ---

 ## ✨ Features at a Glance

-- 🚀 **Splash Screen** with API integration
+- 🚀 **Splash Screen** with animation
 - 🗂️ **Password List** with advanced search
 - ➕ Add entries with:
   - 🖼️ Logo (via Storage Access Framework)